Loops in the fundamental group of $\mathrm{Symp} (\mathbb C\mathbb P^2\#\,5\overline{ \mathbb C\mathbb P}\,\!^2)$ which are not represented by circle actions: Background

-In the non-Fano case, one has to be careful about the number and relative position of facets, in the vicinity of $D$, corresponding to spheres in $M$ with vanishing first Chern number.
-We denote the number of such facets by $\conezero$.
-We denote the facets and the corresponding homology classes in $M$ in a cyclic way, that is, $D$, which we denote by $D_n$ below, has neighbooring facets $D_{n-1}$ on one side and $D_{n+1}=D_1$ on the other, and they respectively induce classes $A_n$, $A_{n-1}$, and $A_{n+1}=A_1$ in $H_2(M;\Z)$.
+In the non-Fano case, one has to be careful about the number and relative position of edges, in the vicinity of $D$, corresponding to spheres in $M$ with vanishing first Chern number.
+We denote the number of such edges by $\conezero$.
+We denote the edges and the corresponding homology classes in $M$ in a cyclic way, that is, $D$, which we denote by $D_m$ below, has neighbooring edges $D_{m-1}$ on one side and $D_{m+1}=D_1$ on the other, and they respectively induce classes $A_m$, $A_{m-1}$, and $A_{m+1}=A_1$ in $H_2(M;\Z)$.

-Figure \ref{fig:cases} shows the relevant parts of the different polytopes we need to consider.
-Dotted lines represent facets with positive first Chern number and we indicate near each facet with non-trivial contribution the homology class of the corresponding sphere in $M$.
-For example, in Case \textit{(3c)}, only three homology classes contribute: $A_{n-1}$, $A_n$, and $A_1$; $A_{n-1}$ and $A_1$ have vanishing first Chern number while $c_1(A_n) \neq 0$.
+Figure \ref{fig:cases} shows the relevant parts of the different polygons we need to consider.
+Dotted lines represent edges with positive first Chern number and we indicate near each edge with non-trivial contribution the homology class of the corresponding sphere in $M$.
+For example, in Case \textit{(3c)}, only three homology classes contribute: $A_{m-1}$, $A_m$, and $A_1$; $A_{m-1}$ and $A_1$ have vanishing first Chern number while $c_1(A_m) \neq 0$.

 Now, the following theorem gives the explicit expression of the Seidel element associated to $\Lambda$ when $\conezero \leq 2$.